 The airline has a great reputation for its Emirates Inflight Entertainment System, or ICE for short.
 Here, it is hard to fault Emirates.
 It has large screens, and a huge amount of content.
 The only issues that passengers mention in Emirates Reviews is the way in which the content is very US orientated, with a vast number of Hollywood Movies that you never knew you wanted to watch.
 Emirates IFE

-Emirates is big (it is now the seventh largest in the world), with a fleet of 204 aircraft.
-It flies to 95 coutries.
+Your Emirates Airline Experience can be a little mixed, but Emirates is big (it is now the seventh largest in the world), with a fleet of 204 aircraft.
+It flies to 95 countries.
 For many passengers it is now THE airline on the kangaroo route from the UK to Australia.
 The company slogan "Fly Emirates.
-To over Six Continents" almost does mean that, however the epithet that some passengers say ("Fly Emirates, become incontinent") is probaly as a result of experiencing Emirates' overcrowded ultra-long haul economy flights.
+To over Six Continents" almost does mean that, however the epithet that some passengers say ("Fly Emirates, become incontinent") is probably as a result of experiencing Emirates' overcrowded ultra-long haul economy flights.

 The result is a new airline, which despite some notable faults, has now joined the world class, however Emirates Airlines reviews show it is not one that passengers always recommend whole-heartedly.Next page: Emirates Airline seat reviews >>>